-Additional information on location and agendas will be sent out prior to each meeting.
+Additional information will be sent out prior to each meeting.
 We encourage schools to check the CSI website calendar for the most up-to-date information.
-Please contact the Director of Student Services, Clare Vickland, with any questions.
+Please contact the Director of Student Services & Professional Learning, Clare Vickland, with any questions.